-Yeah, the surgery itself is more difficult and particularly if they have to do an anterior approach is almost impossible.
-So there are some surgeons would have a threshold of a BMI above which they wouldn't operate on a patient.
-So it may, I'm trying to think about how this could apply to Keith's question, it may be that if an obese patient had been to a surgeon with a potential discogenic issue, and not being considered favourable for surgery, that that could then progress on to becoming something more serious, but I'm kind of leaping ahead slightly there and I don't want to assume that that would necessarily be the case.
+Yeah, this the surgery itself is more difficult and particularly if they have to do an anterior approach is almost impossible.
+So there are some surgeons would have a threshold of a BMI of above which they wouldn't operate on a patient.
+So it may I'm trying to think about how this could apply to to Keith's question it it may be that if if a patient had an obese patient had been to a surgeon with a potential discogenic issue, and not being considered favourable for for surgery, that that could then progress on to becoming something more serious, but I'm kind of leaping ahead slightly there and I don't want to assume that that would necessarily be the case.

-Sally has said that she had a patient on Friday, presumably with cauda equina syndrome or suspicions of, a 55 year old man under lots of GP investigation for bladder issues, including for prostate issues, or kidney stones, ultimately told it was an MSK problem.
-She says when I started to outline the signs, symptoms of cauda equina syndrome, he started to laugh in a hollow way.
+Sally has said that she had a patient on a patient on Friday, presumably with quarter recliner syndrome or suspicions over 55 year old man under lots of GP investigation for bladder issues, including for prostate issues, or kidney stones, ultimately told it was an MSK problem.
+She says when I started to outline the signs symptoms, or quarter Aquinas syndrome, he started to laugh in a hollow way.
 And noted pins and needles around the anus, along with his back pain, leg pain and bladder symptoms.
 The a&e bladder scan said not far from needing catheterization, but I don't think they've done an MRI, which is a little puzzling.
-P.s. a&e assumed that it was a cauda equina syndrome.
+PSA, and he assumed that it was a quarter Aquinas syndrome.
 Yeah.
-I think you know, again, we're not here to criticise GPs who've got a whole load of things, they've got to sort of filter in their diagnostics.
-But it's possibly a very useful reminder that sometimes, as you said, we've got to stand our ground when we think we're right, despite the fact that there was a conventional, well trained professional medic saying something different.
+I think you know, again, we're not here to criticise GPS who've got a whole load of things, they've got to sort of filter in their diagnostics.
+But it's possibly a very useful reminder that sometimes we as you said, and we've got to stand our ground when we think we're right, despite the fact that there was a conventional, well trained professional medic saying something different.
 Yeah.
-And certainly, in a case like that, where you've got pins and needles in the saddle area, and you know, all the other kinds of symptoms that are pointing at cauda equina.

-I just wonder whether perhaps the GP hadn't asked that question as you said, that patient didn't think it was important.

-Yeah, because it's happened to all of us where a patient comes ina nd as soon as they say something, you think, oh, I know what this is.
-And you get sidetracked down a particular line of inquiry, and you almost fatally exclude all the other things that, we should try and keep an open mind as much as possible.
-But when you've got seven minutes, and you're running an hour and a half late, it's very easy to go, oh, I know what this is.
+And certainly in a case like that, where you've got pins and needles in the saddle area, and you know, all the other kinds of symptoms that are pointing at CT require, can just wonder whether perhaps the GP hadn't asked that question.
+Those patients who didn't think it was important, yeah, because it's happened to all of us where a patient comes in.
+And as soon as they say something, you think, Oh, I know what this is.
+And you get sidetracked down down a particular line of inquiry, and you almost fatally exclude all the other things that we should, we should try and keep an open mind as much as possible.
+But when you've got seven minutes, and you're running an hour and a half late, it's very easy to go, Oh, I know what this is.
+Right?
 We'll assume that this is a UTI or a prostate problem.
 And you forget about the other stuff that's a little bit more left field.